ElectronicBabylonianLiterature/ebl-api/README.md

 ```

 Poetry does not support .env-files.
 The environment variables need to be configured in the shell.
-Alternatively and external program can be used to handle the file e.g. [direnv](https://direnv.net/).
+Alternatively and external program can be used to handle the file e.g. [direnv](https://direnv.net/) or [Set-PsEnv](https://github.com/rajivharris/Set-PsEnv).

 ### Locally